Man City news: Guardiola's side set English cup semi-final record with 9-0 thrashing of Burton | Goal.com

 Guardiola's side destroyed Championship club Rotherham 7-0 in the FA Cup third round on Sunday, advancing to face Burnley in the next round.

-Incredibly, that wasn't their largest margin of victory in a four-day span.
-By scoring at least seven goals in consecutive games, City reached a scoring feat that hasn't been achieved by an English side in more than 51 years.
+By scoring at least seven goals in consecutive games, City reached a scoring feat on Wednesday that hasn't been achieved by an English side in more than 51 years.

 7 - Manchester City are the first English league side to score at least seven goals in consecutive games in all competitions since Don Revie's Leeds United back in October 1967.
 Heaven. #CarabaoCup pic.twitter.com/vniTiD8jQm — OptaJoe (@OptaJoe) January 9, 2019

-Don Revie's Leeds United were the last English league side to turn the trick, which they did in October 1967, when the side topped Spora Luxembourg 9-0 before defeating Chelsea 7-0.
+Don Revie's Leeds United were the last English league side to turn the trick, which they did in October 1967 when they topped Spora Luxembourg 9-0 before defeating Chelsea 7-0.

 For Guardiola, it was his joint-largest margin of victory as a manager, alongside Barcelona’s 9-0 thrashing of L'Hospitalet in a Copa del Rey match in December 2011.